-An interest rate is the rate you pay to the lender for borrowing money and is calculated on the principal amount.
-The Annual Percentage Rate is the annualized cost of borrowing, which not only includes the interest rate but also the processing fees, document or administrative fees and other charges associated with the loan disbursal.
+Being aware of the cost of your loan – the total amount you need to repay to the lender – is crucial.
+The most important aspect of this cost is the interest rate – which is calculated on the principal amount.
+However, to know the total cost of your loan, you need to calculate the Annual Percentage Rate or APR which is the annualized cost of borrowing that not only includes the interest rate but also the processing fees, document or administrative fees and other charges associated with the loan disbursal.

 Let’s understand APR vs Interest Rate with an example